davsjob/PPI_Project_HT_2025/code/example/README.md

 ## Things to consider when training networks
 - What does our training, validation and test data look like?

+- How are we representing the PPIs?
+Strings to vectors?
+Graphs?
+Structure or sequence based?
+Both?
+What are the features?

 - Are the distributions similar, is there leakage between the datasets?

 - Loss function: How is the network learning "right" and "wrong"